eser/ajan/queuefx/README.md

 ## Overview

-The **queuefx** package is a flexible message queue package that provides a unified interface for different message queue backends.
+**queuefx** package is a flexible message queue package that provides a unified interface for different message queue backends.
 Currently, it supports RabbitMQ (AMQP) as a message queue backend.